kamax-matrix/mxisd/docs/stores/exec.md

 - Success exit status of `0`
 - Failure exit status of `1`
 - Any other exit status considered as error
-- The standard output processing as not processed
+- Standard output will not be processed

 #### Advanced
 Given the fictional `placeholder` feature: